Accidents at Work Claim Solicitors of Manchester

 It is important to log your accident.
 All employers must maintain an accident book which logs any accident, however big or small.
 You should also get the details of any witnesses to your accident.
 If you decide to proceed with your claim, you must do so within three years of the accident occurring.

-Other Accident at Work Claims
+Other Types of Accidents at Work Claims

 Claims are not always limited to a simple trip or fall.
 We can also help you in the following situations: